 Please Contribute - your continued financial support is needed to keep this website going

 There are costs keep this website going.
 As the quality and content of this website will show, thousands of of volunteer hours have been spent in lovingly developing the website for all Cassiarites to enjoy.
 I hope that everybody, in true Cassiar spirit, will pitch in, a real community effort so to speak.
-I know that many of you really treasure the work I have done here and wish the to have this website continue for a long time.
-I want that too and will do whatever it takes to keep the site active and alive.
-So I am asking all Cassiarites visiting this website to contribute $20 a year, if possible.
-I hope that you will find this sum to be a small amount and that you consider this request fair and acceptable.
-I know that many of you get far more than $20 dollars worth of enjoyment from this website.
-Lesser amounts would be appreciated just as much.
+Many of you really treasure the work the previous webmaster, Herb Daum has put in here, as well do I. I hope to continue to improve and make this site available to all for years to come.
+So I am asking visitors to this website to contribute whatever you are able.

 Of course all contributors will be gratefully and publicly acknowledged on the "Contributors" webpage in this site with your name and the date of your contribution.

 There are several methods you can choose to making a contribution.

 You can send your contributions by snailmail.
 In the case of sending me a cheque or money order please send me an email when you mail your contribution.
 I will reply to acknowledge and will also let you know when the envelope arrives.

 If you are using snail mail to send a cheque or money order payable to me and send it to:

 Whitehorse, YT Y1A 0L6

 Please include a small note if you send a contribution through the mail so I'll know who to thank!